-- 12.10 The Commissioners may not transfer or assign all or any of their rights or obligations under this Contract except:

-- 12.10.1 to NHS England, or

-- 12.10.2 to a CCG; or

-- 12.10.3 to a Local Authority pursuant to a Partnership Agreement or to devolution arrangements under the Cities and Local Government Devolution Act 2016: or - 12.10.4 otherwise with the prior written approval of the Provider. - 12.11 The Commissioners may delegate or sub-contract or (subject to GC12.10 above) otherwise dispose of all or any of their rights or obligations under this Contract without the approval of the Provider. - 12.12 Sub-contracting any part of the Contract will not relieve the Commissioners of any of their obligations or duties under this Contract.
+- 12.10 The Commissioners may not transfer or assign all or any of their rights or obligations under this Contract except: - 12.10.1 to NHS England, or - 12.10.2 to a CCG; or - 12.10.3 to a Local Authority pursuant to a Partnership Agreement or to arrangements pursuant to regulations made under the Cities and Local Government Devolution Act 2016 or to an order under section 105A of the Local Democracy, Economic Development and Construction Act 2009; or - 12.10.4 otherwise with the prior written approval of the Provider. - 12.11 The Commissioners may delegate or sub-contract or (subject to GC12.10 above) otherwise dispose of all or any of their rights or obligations under this Contract without the approval of the Provider. - 12.12 Sub-contracting any part of the Contract will not relieve the Commissioners of any of their obligations or duties under this Contract.
 Commissioners will be responsible for the performance of and will be liable to the Provider for the acts and/or omissions of their sub-contractors as though they were their own.